 Careers in this industry consist of working in conditions such as rain, sleet, snow, dark of night and high winds.
 Most available positions in this industry are not local, so applicants need to be willing to relocate.
 All work stations are at an elevated level, so if you have a fear of heights, this career may not be for you.
 Safety is of the highest priority in this industry so you must always be aware of high voltage areas.

 Interested in joining our next class?
 This program is offered twice per calendar year, typically in March, August.
-There are still slots available for the March 11, 2018 start date.
+There are limited slots available for the March 2020 start date.
 Through this program, students will receive:

 288 Hours of Lineman Instruction